-The issuance of a book entry form and titled securities is mandatorily registered with the issuer.
+The issuance of book entry form and titled securities is mandatorily registered with the issuer.

-Titled securities may be deposited with a financial intermediary in, or out, of the centralised system.
+Titled securities may be deposited with a financial intermediary within, or outside, the centralised system.
 Alternatively, titled securities may be kept by their respective holders.
 In any case, titled securities of listed companies must be deposited with a financial intermediary within the centralised system.

-Book-entry form securities may be registered under: (i) an account with the financial intermediary, in the centralised system; (ii) an account with a single financial intermediary appointed by the issuer; or (iii) an account with the issuer or with a financial intermediary representing the issuer.
+Book entry form securities may be registered under: (i) an account with the financial intermediary, in the centralised system; (ii) an account with a single financial intermediary appointed by the issuer; or (iii) an account with the issuer or with a financial intermediary representing the issuer.
+Book entry form securities admitted to trading on regulated markets are mandatorily integrated in the centralised system.